 Zhaoling Tomb, aka Zhao Mausoleum, is located in Beiling Park, the largest park in Shenyang.
 It is the mausoleum of Huang Taiji (Emperor Taizong) of the Qing Dynasty (1644-1911) and his queen Bo'erjijite.
 Huang Taiji was the eighth son of Nurhachi, a great leader who established the Later Jin State and laid the foundation of the Qing Dynasty.
 He was an outstanding politician and strategist of Manchu, like his father.
 As the tomb lies to the north of Shenyang City, it is usually called Beiling (North Tomb).
 Its total area is 4,500,000 square meters (1,112 acres).

 Construction of the mausoleum began in 1643 and was finished after eight years.
-Zhaoling Tomb, together with Fuling Tomb in Shenyang and Yongling Tomb in Xinbin are called the Three Mausoleums of the strategic pass (referring to the area between the east of Shanhaiguan Pass and the west of Jiayuguan Pass).
+Zhaoling Tomb, together with Fuling Mausoleum in Shenyang and Yongling Tomb in Xinbin are called the Three Mausoleums of the strategic pass (referring to the area between the east of Shanhaiguan Pass and the west of Jiayuguan Pass).
 Zhaoling is the largest and most magnificent.
 It is also one of the best preserved imperial mausoleums of China.
 In March, 1982, it was listed in the second group of Key Cultural Relics Units under the State Protection by the State Council.
 Its long history as well as classical architecture attracts thousands of visitors every year.

 The layout of Zhaoling Tomb can be divided into three parts from south to north by three buildings: the Horse Dismounting Tablet, the Red Gate and the Square City.
 The first two parts are used for worship and festivities, while the third part is the burial place of the Emperor.